From happy customers

 Things to know before booking Colosseum Arena tickets

 • Arena Floor access is exclusive and limited.
-Covering just a very small fraction of the amphitheater, visits are capped at 20 minutes to protect this fragile site.
+Covering only a small section of the amphitheater, entry is tightly controlled to protect this fragile site.
 Standard Colosseum tickets don’t include it, so you’ll need to book a ticket that specifically offers Arena access.

 • Because of limited capacity, these tickets sell out weeks in advance (especially April–October).
 Book 2–6 weeks ahead to secure your slot.
 They are priced higher than regular entry because of their exclusivity.